bingcicle/bingcicle.github.io/src/md/ziggifying-kilo.md

 The simplicity and linearity of Zig seemed like a con to me at first, but the mental model that Zig forces me into is refreshing and so far I'm enjoying the ride.

-Feel free to reach out on [my twitter](https://twitter.com/bingcicle) to correct me :)
+Feel free to reach out on [my twitter](https://twitter.com/bingcicle) to give me feedback :)